3rd Global Conference of One Planet network’s Sustainable Food Systems programme

 Building a common vision for food systems transformation: Wednesday 25 November - Thursday 3 December

-The 3rd Global Conference of the Sustainable Food Systems Programme of the UN One Planet network, taking place from November 25 to December 3, will bring together thought leaders, policymakers, civil society, farmers, business, academia, media, donors and people working on different aspects of food systems from around the world to build a common vision for the profound transformation needed towards healthier, more sustainable and equitable food systems.
+The 3rd Global Conference of the Sustainable Food Systems Programme of the UN One Planet network, took place from November 25 to December 3, brought together thought leaders, policymakers, civil society, farmers, business, academia, media, donors and people working on different aspects of food systems from around the world to build a common vision for the profound transformation needed towards healthier, more sustainable and equitable food systems.

-The conference, independently organised by the One Planet Sustainable Food Systems Programme, seeks to serve as a major milestone on the road to the UN Secretary General’s ground-breaking Food Systems Summit taking place in New York during the UN General Assembly, with a Pre-Summit taking place in the summer of 2021 in Rome.
-Dr. Agnes Kalibata, the UN Secretary General’s Special Envoy for the 2021 Food Systems Summit, will speak in the opening panel of the conference.
-In the closing panel, the conference results will be presented and discussed with the chairs of the Food Systems Summit ‘Action Tracks’.
+The conference, independently organised by the One Planet Sustainable Food Systems Programme, sought to serve as a major milestone on the road to the UN Secretary General’s ground-breaking Food Systems Summit taking place in New York during the UN General Assembly, with a Pre-Summit that took place in July of 2021 in Rome.
+Dr. Agnes Kalibata, the UN Secretary General’s Special Envoy for the 2021 Food Systems Summit, spoke in the opening panel of the conference.
+In the closing panel, the conference results were presented and discussed with the chairs of the Food Systems Summit ‘Action Tracks’.

 Countries calling for multi-stakeholder collaboration for food systems transformation

 Mr. Christian Hofer, Director-General of the Swiss Federal Office for Agriculture, which co-leads the UN One Planet Sustainable Food Systems Programme, said the conference focused on the catalysing role that food systems play in delivering the 2030 Agenda for Sustainable Development.
 “We will only be able to achieve the seventeen Goals of the 2030 Agenda for Sustainable Development by 2030, if we all come together to identify and implement bold solutions to transform our food systems,” he said.